winitzki/scall/tutorial/programming_dhall.md

 2) If `F` is any polynomial functor (not necessarily filterable) then `Compose Optional F` is a filterable functor.
 We may define the new functor as `G a = Optional (F a)`.
-To implement a `Filterable` evidence for `G`, we need a function `swap` with type signature `F (Optional a) → Optional (F a)` and obeying suitable laws.
+To implement a `Filterable` evidence for `G`, we need a special `swap` function with type signature `F (Optional a) → Optional (F a)` and obeying suitable laws.
-Such a function can be always implemented for any polynomial functor.
+Such a function can be always implemented for any polynomial functor `F`.
 (Details and proofs are in "The Science of Functional Programming".)
 ```dhall
 let Optional/map = https://prelude.dhall-lang.org/Optional/map